lukelovekin/terminal-app-property-manager/README.md

 R18	Utilise source control throughout the development of the application by:
-- making regular commits (at least 20 commits) with a commit message that summarises the changes
+- making regular commits (AT LEAST 20 commits) with a commit message that summarises the changes
 - pushing all commits to a remote repository